IanStarnes/Barbara-And-Ian/Research Project/Research_Report.md

 We became interested in exploring different materials that could be used to prevent -100 mesh activated carbon entering the system.
 We used materials that were easily accessible in the lab such as white paper towels, brown paper towels and coffee filters.
 In our apparatus design, we included a pressure sensor between the pump and filter to record the pressure build-up for the different materials.

-We deduced that the optimal filter would strike a balance between pressure and as well as prevent activated

 | Material | Pressure (cm of water)| Activated Carbon concentration (g/L) |
 | --------- | ------------------ | ----------------------- |
 | White Paper Towels      | 2200                 | -                   |
 | Brown Paper Towels    | 1900                | 0.09          |
 | Coffee Filter   | 1650                 | 0.58
 <p align="center">
-<b>Table 2 </b>: Measured flow rates of different mesh sizes
+<b>Table 2</b>: Measured flow rates of different mesh sizes

+We deduced that the optimal filter would strike a balance between pressure and as well as prevent activated carbon entering the system.
+As mentioned in the procedure, we made calibrated the photometer register different activated carbon concentrations.
+This was done after the run for white paper towels, hence why there is no data for the activated carbon concentration in Table Two.

+Focusing on brown paper towels and coffee filters in Table Two, it is evident that there are pros and cons for the two materials The brown paper towels caused a greater increase in pressure than the coffee filter.
+However, te